DSRV-1 Mystic

 DSRV-1 Mystic is a deep-submergence rescue vehicle that is rated to dive up to 5,000 feet (1,500 m).
 It was built by Lockheed for the US Navy at a construction cost of $41 million and launched 24 January 1970.
 It was declared fully operational in 1977 and named Mystic.
+The Mystic or the Avalon could be deployed to rescue survivors of a disabled submarine.

 The submarine was intended to be air transportable; it was 50 ft long and 8 ft in diameter, and it weighed 37 tons.
 The sub was capable of descending to 5000 ft below the surface and could carry 24 passengers at a time, in addition to its crew.
 It was stationed at Naval Air Station North Island in San Diego and was never required to conduct an actual rescue operation.
-Mystic was replaced by the SRDRS on September 30, 2008 and began deactivation on October 1, 2008.
-In October 2014, the submarine was donated to the Naval Undersea Museum.
+Mystic was replaced by the SRDRS on September 30, 2008, and began deactivation on October 1, 2008.
+In October 2014, the submarine was donated to the Naval Undersea Museum, and restored in February 2021.